skashikatyayen/user-dashboard-excercise/README.md

 ## Run test cases
  Run `npm test`

- Open coverage folder in the root directory which will be generated after the above command and then open idex.html file which give you the coverage of application
+Open coverage folder in the root directory which will be generated after the above command then navigate to user-dashboard folder and then open index.html in browser file which give you the coverage of application

 ## Test logins